Close Menu

 – DARPA press release.

-Darpa calls the system for the “Gremlin program”, inspired by the fictitious mischievous creature that causes malfunctions in aircraft or other machinery.
+DARPA calls the system the “Gremlin program”, inspired by the fictitious mischievous creature that causes malfunctions in aircraft or other machinery.

 Each Gremlin should be able to “load” up to 30 kilograms (66 lbs) and have a range of close to 500 kilometers (310 miles).
-When deployed, the transport plane to fly near the enemy’s border and send out swarms of autotomized drones that can carry bombs.
-But the swarms can also photograph, intercept or disturb – completely without risking a human pilot.
+When deployed, the transport plane flies near the enemy’s border and sends out swarms of autonomous drones that can carry bombs.
+But the swarms can also photograph, intercept, or disturb – completely without risking a human pilot.

-Another thing that these gremlins bring about is cost reduction, they are cheap.
-In times of crisis and war, the enemy will be forced to make the decision whether to use expensive missiles to destroy them.
+Another thing that these gremlins bring about is cost reduction; they are cheap.
+In times of crisis and war, the enemy will be forced to make a decision whether to use expensive missiles to destroy them.
 According to the frugal technology documentation released to the public, each drone is expected to have a lifespan of 20 flights.

 The Gremlin drones are supposed to be based on a Hercules plan, but it does not necessarily have to be just the mother ship that controls them.
 This could be done from other levels or from a control unit in a completely different location.